b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **The POSIX compliant extended variant (bosh)**

-This version has been verified to work as the system shell on Gentoo Linux and OpenSolaris (SchilliX).
+This version has been verified to work as the system shell on Gentoo GNU/Linux and OpenSolaris (SchilliX).
 The enhanced Schily Bourne Shell (bosh) implements many features that are missing in the OpenSolaris Bourne Shell listed above.

-I am still rather a noob, but I venture that the first package I port to the Termux repository, will be the POSIX compliant extended variant of the Schily Bourne Shell (bosh), which is currently maintained and actively developed.
-Moreover, it appears that there is already a version of the package for the aarch64 architecture.
+I am still rather a noob, but I venture that the first package I port to the Termux repository, will be the POSIX compliant extended variant of the Schily Bourne Shell (bosh), as homage to the historic Bourne Shell proper, as it is currently maintained and actively developed.
+Moreover, it appears that there is already a version of the package for the aarch64 architecture, which should make the process quite straightforward.
+Well, here's hoping: \*fingers crossed\*!

 **Further readings**